rajamohan0s/SwiftScrollViews/README.md

 - Auto scroll for actvie `UITextFied` and `UITextView` over `UIScrollView`, `UITableView` and `UICollectionView`.
 - Set grouping by using `ReturnKeyType` of `UITextField`.
-- Execute action when textField did end editing if need by using `SwiftScrollViewDelegate`.
+- Execute action when last `UITextField` of the group did end editing if need by using `SwiftScrollViewDelegate`.
 (Refer `SwiftScrollViewExample` project).
 - Set custom `ReturnKeyType` and vertical space between keyboard and active `UITextField` or `UITextView`.

 ## Requirements